druiz0992/cusnarks/README.md

 export LD_LIBRARY_PATH=$CUSNARKS_HOME/lib:$LD_LIBRARY_PATH
 ```

-4. Build Cusnarks to generate shared libraries in *$CUSNARKS_HOME/lib*.
+4. Build cusnarks to generate shared libraries in *$CUSNARKS_HOME/lib*.

 ```sh
 make all
 ```
-Two libraries are generated upon compilation of CUSNARKs
+Two libraries are generated upon compilation of cusnarks
 - *libcusnarks.so* : Cusnarks shared library
 - *pycusnarks.so* : Cusnarks shared library wrapped with Cython wrapper so that it can be used from Python

-5. Generate some metadata required for CUSNARKS, including :
+5. Generate some metadata required for cusnarks, including :
 - Roots of unity for curve [bn128][BN128].
 Default option generates 2^20, which allows processing circuits of
 up to 2^19 constraints.
 When prompted, provide the desired number of roots to generate (maximum is 2^28).
 - Location of folder to place input/output data.
 By default, location is *$CUSNARKS_HOME/data*